nadinekuo/www/about/releases/ET_2019_10_announcement.md

 The Einstein Toolkit is primarily supported by NSF 1550551/1550461/1550436/1550514 (Einstein Toolkit Community Integration and Data Exploration).

 The Einstein Toolkit contains about 400 regression test cases.
 On a large portion of the tested machines, almost all of these tests pass, using both MPI and OpenMP parallelization.

 The changes between this and the previous release include:

 ## Larger changes since last release

-* The Fishbone Moncrief Initial Data thorn (FishboneMoncriefID) thorn has been added to the `WVUThorns` arrangement
-    - This thorn solves the equations originally posed by Fishbone & Moncrief (https://ui.adsabs.harvard.edu/abs/1976ApJ...207..962F/abstract), describing a non-self-gravitating equilibrium disk of matter orbiting a spinning black hole in standard (spherical) Kerr-Schild coordinates.
+* The Fishbone Moncrief Initial Data thorn (FishboneMoncriefID) thorn has been added to the wvuthorns arrangement: The new FishboneMoncriefID black hole accretion disk thorn solves the equations originally posed by Fishbone & Moncrief (https://ui.adsabs.harvard.edu/abs/1976ApJ...207..962F/abstract), describing a non-self-gravitating equilibrium disk of matter orbiting a spinning black hole in standard (spherical) Kerr-Schild coordinates.
 When the disk is seeded with initially dynamically unimportant poloidal magnetic fields, dramatic magnetic instabilities occur during the subsequent evolution, launching ultrarelativistic jets.
 Thus the Fishbone-Moncrief solution provides a standard testbed for GRMHD accretion disk codes.
 In fact this thorn was recently used for IllinoisGRMHD's contribution to the Event Horizon Telescope GRMHD code comparison project (https://ui.adsabs.harvard.edu/abs/2019ApJS..243...26P/abstract).

-    - From a code perspective, FishboneMoncriefID is notable in that it is the first ETK thorn entirely written and documented within pedagogical Jupyter notebooks.
+ From a code perspective, FishboneMoncriefID is notable in that it is the first ETK thorn entirely written and documented within pedagogical Jupyter notebooks.
 In these notebooks, the Fishbone-Moncrief equations are converted from Einstein-like notation into optimized C code using NRPy+ (https://github.com/zachetienne/nrpytutorial), a Kranc analogue depending only on Python and its open-source SymPy (https://sympy.org) computer algebra software.
 * The inclusion of the SelfForce-1D code in the Einstein Toolkit as the first non-Cactus code in the toolkit.
     - Evolves the sourced scalar wave equation on a Schwarzschild spacetime using the effective source approach to point particles.
     - The wave equation is decomposed into spherical harmonics and the resulting 1+1 dimensional equations are discretized in the radial direction using the discontinuous Galerkin method.